Formulate-Pro/Formulate-Pro/README.md

 # Features

-This list will grow over time, but these are the current capabilities of Formulate Pro:
+These are the current capabilities of Formulate Pro:

 * **Send Designed Emails** When a form is submitted, this will allow you to send emails based on Razor view files (i.e., CSHTML files).
 This will allow you to create fully custom email designs.
+* **Basic Theme** A set of customizable Sass styles (also compiled to CSS) that allow you to easily style your forms.

 # Benefits